Brooke Hogan Flaunts Gym-Honed Figure In A Tiny Teal Bikini While Frolicking On The Beach

 She rocked a pair of bottoms that were equally as hot.
 Its thin band stretched tightly over her hips, highlighting her tiny midsection and waist.
 She pulled it low on her navel to expose her abs in their entirety.
 The thick fabric on the sides covered Brooke's lower hips while the high-rise design of the suit showed off her shapely thighs.

-One of the reality star’s friends wore a white bikini while the other spiced things up in an animal-print suit.
-Both ladies also sported a pair of sunglasses.

-Within minutes, Brooke’s fans showered the update with plenty of love.
+Within minutes, Brooke's fans showered the update with plenty of love.
 More than 3,o00 have double-tapped the image while 70-plus left comments.
-Some followers applauded Brooke on her amazing figure, while many others struggled to find the right words and opted to use emoji instead.
+Some followers applauded Brooke on her figure, while many others struggled to find the right words and used emoji instead.

-“Absolutely gorgeous, all of you,” one follower gushed, adding a series of red hearts to the end of their comment.
+"Absolutely gorgeous, all of you," one follower gushed, adding a series of red hearts at the end of their comment.

 "Awesome pic.
 Much love!
 You look amazing btw Brooke," a second person wrote.